fastify/website/docs/Reference/Server.md

 Fake HTTP injection (for testing purposes) [here](../Testing.md#inject).

 #### addSchema
 `fastify.addSchema(schemaObj)`, adds a JSON schema to the Fastify instance.
-This allows you to reuse it everywhere in your application just by using the standard `$ref` keyword.<br/>
+This allows you to reuse it everywhere in your application just by using the standard `$ref` keyword.

 To learn more, read the [Validation and Serialization](../Validation-and-Serialization.md) documentation.

 #### getSchemas